Rino Gaetano: Death

 On 8 January 1981 Gaetano was involved in a head-on collision when an off-road vehicle drove the wrong way along the road and pinned Gaetano's Volvo 343 against the guardrail; the singer was unharmed while his car was completely destroyed.
 Gaetano then bought a new Volvo 343, in metallic gray.

-On 31 May 1981 he made his last appearance on TV singing E io ci sto.
+On 31 May 1981, the singer-songwriter made his last television appearance, singing E io ci sto and Scusa Mary on the programme Crazy Bus aired on Rai Due.
+During those same days, he also recorded several songs with Anna Oxa, including a cover of Il leone e la gallina by Mogol and Lucio Battisti.

 On 2 June, at about 3 a.m., Gaetano was returning home alone in his Volvo 343.
 At 3:55 a.m., while along Rome's Via Nomentana, at the intersection of Viale XXI Aprile, he was in a head-on collision with a truck.
 The front and right side of the Volvo were destroyed.
+Gaetano's head struck the windscreen violently, smashing it, while his chest hit the steering wheel and dashboard with tremendous force.
+The autopsy revealed that the cause of the loss of control was a possible collapse before the impact.
+The lorry driver, Antonio Torres, who provided first aid to the singer, said that he saw him slump to one side and start to swerve, then open his eyes again just moments before the impact.

 When help arrived, Rino was already in a coma and at the hospital, an x-ray showed a fracture at the base of the skull, various wounds to the forehead, a fractured right molar and a suspected fracture of the sternum.
 However, the clinic did not have a department for cranial injuries and the doctor on duty, Dr. Novelli, tried in vain to contact another hospital with a cranial trauma department.
 He contacted by phone St. John, St. Camillus, the CTO of Garbatella, the Policlinico Gemelli and San Filippo Neri, but could not get any assistance.
-At 6 a.m., Rino Gaetano died.
-There was a great deal of controversy about this accident, because of the failure of any of the contacted hospitals to help Gaetano and thus, an investigation was launched.
+Finally admitted to Gemelli Hospital, at 6 a.m., Rino Gaetano died.
+There was a great deal of controversy about this accident, because of the failure of any of the contacted hospitals to help Gaetano and thus, an investigation was opened, and a parliamentary question was submitted.